mrklaney/stocks-dashboard-lab/README.md

 ###Remove LZO compression

 Nifi writes data to HDFS and may be set to use compression for more compact storage.
-However, the LZO codec has a separate license requirement which cannot be shipped with the Sandbox VM.
+However, the LZO codec requires a separate license  that is not shipped with the Sandbox VM.
 So, let's remove its use to avoid any errors.

 Click HDFS -> Configs -> in the “filter” field type 'lzo' (el-zee-oh) –For io.compression.codecs remove